Happy holidays! Here at Nanny Parent Connection, we want to share how to include your nanny in your holiday celebrations and traditions.

 Your nanny is a part of your family.
 They play an extremely important role in your child’s life.

 Many families can get a little caught up in the hustle and bustle of the holiday season, and inadvertently forget to include their nanny in such a wonderful time of the year.
-If you want to make sure your nanny is included in these fun holiday celebrations and not come across as “grinchy”, here are my top three tips!
+If you want to make sure your nanny is included in these fun holiday celebrations and not come across as “grinchy”, here are our top three tips!

 Tip #1: Invite your nanny to participate in your holiday traditions and celebrations